You can see a lot in a day or less at Uluru-Kata Tjuta National Park.

 Uluru’s stunning sunrises and sunsets are a must-do for all park visitors.
 If you’ve only got limited time, make sure you experience at least one of these – the most popular choices are watching the sunrise from Talinguru Nyakunytjaku or going to the car sunset viewing area at dusk.

 We recommend squeezing in a short walk around the rock – either the Mala walk to Kantju Gorge or the Kuniya Walk to Mutitjulu Waterhole.
-You should also stop by the Cultural Centre for a fascinating introduction to Anangu culture.
+You should also stop by the Cultural Centre for a fascinating introduction to Anangu culture and a chance to support some Anangu-owned businesses.

 Check out our suggested half-day itineraries below.
 If you have a whole day to spend in the park, simply combine a morning at Uluru with an afternoon at Kata Tjuta or vice versa.